 which yields \(B_\pi \simeq 4.76\times10^{-4}\,\mathrm{T}\) for the parameters considered here.
 For comparison across different field strengths, a dimensionless parameter is introduced as

 which quantifies the applied magnetic field relative to the characteristic \(\pi\)-rotation field $B_\pi$.

 Figures~\ref{larmour_precession_and_effect_of_B1}(b)–(d) show the spin-resolved far-field diffraction intensities \(I_{\uparrow}(y)\) and \(I_{\downarrow}(y)\) for an initially spin-up polarized state (\(\alpha_0=1\), \(\beta_0=0\)) at \(\chi=0\), \(0.5\), and \(1\), respectively.
 For \(\chi=0\), the diffraction pattern is dominated by the spin-up channel, as shown in Fig.~\ref{larmour_precession_and_effect_of_B1}(b).
-At \(\chi=0.5\), corresponding to a \(\pi/2\) rotation, the two spin components acquire nearly equal intensities (Fig.~\ref{larmour_precession_and_effect_of_B1}(c)), which indicates coherent spin mixing.
+At \(\chi=0.5\), corresponding to a \(\pi/2\) rotation, the two spin components acquire nearly equal intensities (Fig.~\ref{larmour_precession_and_effect_of_B1}(c)), which indicates spin mixing.
 For \(\chi=1\), corresponding to a full \(\pi\) rotation, the diffraction population is largely transferred to the spin-down channel, as shown in Fig.~\ref{larmour_precession_and_effect_of_B1}(d).

 In all cases, the peak positions and fringe width of the diffraction pattern remain unchanged, while the population is redistributed between the spin channels.
-This demonstrates that \(\mathbf{B}_{1}\) acts on the spin degree of freedom without perturbing the spatial diffraction geometry.
-It therefore shows that controlled Larmor precession enables coherent spin manipulation within spin-resolved matter-wave diffraction.
+This demonstrates that \(\mathbf{B}_{1}\) acts on the spin degree of freedom.
+Furthermore, as $\chi$ is varied from 0 to 1, the fringe visibility remains unchanged, as evident from the diffraction pattern in Figs.~\ref{larmour_precession_and_effect_of_B1}(b)–(d).
+The uniform magnetic field $\mathbf{B}_1$ introduces a spatially uniform phase across the transverse ($y$) direction of the wave packet and therefore does not modify the envelope of the diffraction pattern.
+Therefore, $\mathbf{B}_1$ provides coherent control of population between the spin channels through Larmor precession.